Regency One Phone Harassment?

-No, Regency one is a legitimate collection agency.
+Although many of the Regency Finance company reviews, we see are negative, Regency one is a legitimate collection agency.
 According to the Better Business Bureau website, Regency One has been in business for 4 years, and you can read more about it here: Regency One Better Business Bureau

 How does the FDCPA protect you from harassment by debt collectors?

 The Fair Debt Collection Practices Act is a federal law put in place to provide guidelines for the actions of a third party debt collectors with a debtor, to prevent the harassment or any form of abuse of debtors.
 This law places limits on certain illegal actions of debt collectors and provides rules that will govern how they should conduct themselves when assigned to collect a debt from a debtor.

 However, the existence of FDCPA does not erase the debt of a debtor nor the obligation of the debtor to pay the debt owed.
 It mainly prevents the harassment or abuse of the debtor during the debt collection process by a third-party debt collector and ensures smooth cooperation between the debtor and debt collector for a successful payment of the debt.

 The FDCPA, therefore, has some acceptable code of operations for third-party debt collectors that aim to protect the debtors from harassment.
 Some of the ways the FDCPA protects the debtor from harassment include;

 The FDCPA ensures to prevent excessive calls from debt collectors.